BloomBooks/BloomReader/README.md

 ## Testing local BloomLibrary

-To test your local BloomLibrary code in Bloom Reader, see the commented `mBrowser.loadUrl` line in `BloomLibraryActivity.java`.
+To test your local BloomLibrary code in Bloom Reader, see the commented `host = "http://` line in `BloomLibraryActivity.java`, `onCreate`.

 ## Sample book

-To update the sample book, *The Moon and the Cap*:
+To update the sample book, _The Moon and the Cap_:

 - Open an English collection in the latest version of Bloom.
 Vernacular and National language should be English.
 - Set xMatter to Device.